tgac-vumc/BLADE/README.md

 ### Using Singularity

-If you have Singularity, you can simply pull the singularity container with all dependency resolved.
+If you have Singularity, you can simply pull the singularity container with all dependency resolved (in few minutes, depends on the network speed).

 ```
 singularity pull shub://tgac-vumc/BLADE